Qws/barcode-label-app/readme.md

-#How to build/compile
+# How to build/compile

 For Windows:

+`npm install electron-packager --save-dev`

-npm install electron-packager --save-dev npm install electron-packager -g
+`npm install electron-packager -g`

 Use the CMD instead of Powershell.
 For some reason Powershell is complaining

-#How to start the app without build/compile
+# How to start the app

-Start through an npm-script:
+Start through a npm-script:
-npm start
+`npm start`